We are your group for growth.

 What’s the catch?

-Can I solicit my business?
+Can I solicit my business as a participant?

 NOPE